kendallfrimodig/freedom-camping/README.md

 - US Department of Agriculture orthoimagery was clipped by a region of interest, a buffer of 200 feet from any national forest, BLM, or state trust road.

-- THe imagery was then reduced via a moving window raster slicer, and only pertinent training and testing images were retained.
+- The imagery was then reduced via a moving window raster slicer, and only pertinent training and testing images were retained.

 - Bounding boxes were manually drawn in QGIS and converted to a raster file where pixels indicate box locations, for 180 campsites at known destinations across the county.